-National Action Plan for Energy Storage handed over to minister Jetten
+National Action Plan for

 Climate and Energy minister Rob Jetten has today accepted the National Action Plan for Energy Storage from Energy Storage NL (ESNL).
 This sectoral organisation is a partner of the FME, the Dutch employers’ organisation for the technology industry.
 With this action plan, ESNL is putting on the agenda the need to accelerate the energy transition by utilising energy storage systems and conversion.
 The Action Plan contains various proposals to remove barriers for all forms of storage.

-The National Action Plan for Energy Storage 2023 contains concrete points with which policymakers can get down to work.
-It outlines a picture of the sustainable energy system of the future, in which sustainable energy storage in electricity, molecules or heat for instance offers the required flexibility to ultimately eliminate the need to use fossil fuels.
-The proposals explore various challenges, including the lack of a legal status for energy storage, the absence of rapid licensing processes and the need for live data on the status of the electricity grid.
-“The realisation is growing that the energy transition will only succeed with energy storage.
-Energy storage makes our system independent of other countries, delivers lower energy prices and makes fossil-fuel gas and coal power stations redundant.
-With it we accelerate the energy transition and tackle the energy crisis as well”, says ESNL chairman Maarten van den Heuvel.
+The National Energy Storage Action Plan 2023 contains concrete points that policymakers can work on.
+It outlines a vision of the sustainable energy system of the future, where storage of renewable energy—such as electricity, molecules, or heat—provides the necessary flexibility to ultimately eliminate the need for fossil fuels.
+The proposals address various challenges, including the lack of a legal status for energy storage, the absence of fast-tracked permitting procedures, and the need for up-to-date data on the status of the electricity grid.
+"There is a growing awareness that the energy transition will only succeed with energy storage.
+Energy storage makes our system independent from other countries, leads to lower energy prices, and makes fossil fuel-based gas and coal plants redundant.
+This will accelerate the energy transition and also tackle the energy crisis," says ESNL Chairman Maarten van den Heuvel.

 Balancing